Here are some healthy meal this I created and cooked using my air fryer that help me with my weight loss.

 Photos: This is what I looked like in 2005.
 I weighed 235 lbs.

 Hey folks, I promised full transparency.
 Yep, I am putting myself out here.
 I get emails and tweets from a lot of you who say I inspire you.
 Thank you.
-“I’m just a dude from DC with a media platform.”
+“I’m just a dude from DC with a social media platform.”
 For those of you who struggle with weight loss and “follow me,” I want you to know that I appreciate you.
 “The struggle is real.”

 Nothing is more discouraging than not being able to lose weight no matter how hard you try.
 When I resigned from my government job in 1995, I weighed 235 lbs.
 I am 6 feet 4 inches tall.
 According to the National Institutes of Health (NIH) weight guidelines at that time I was “Overweight.”
 A few months earlier, my doctor warned me that my cholesterol ratios were too high.
 My health was in jeopardy.
 Despite the doctor’s warning, I made no changes to my lifestyle.
 Within months I weighed 265 lbs. and my body fat percentage was 22%.